apache/accumulo-website/_docs-unreleased/getting-started/table_configuration.md

 ### Compaction Strategies

 The default behavior of major compactions is defined in the class DefaultCompactionStrategy.
-This behavior can be changed by overriding the following property with a fully qualified class name:
+This behavior can be changed by overriding [table.majc.compaction.strategy] with a fully qualified class name.

-    table.majc.compaction.strategy

 Custom compaction strategies can have additional properties that are specified following the prefix property:

     table.majc.compaction.strategy.opts.*

 Accumulo provides a few classes that can be used as an alternative compaction strategy.
-These classes are located in the org.apache.accumulo.tserver.compaction.* package.
-EverythingCompactionStrategy will simply compact all files.
-This is the strategy used by the user "compact" command.
-SizeLimitCompactionStrategy compacts files no bigger than the limit set in the property table.majc.compaction.strategy.opts.sizeLimit.
+These classes are located in the `org.apache.accumulo.tserver.compaction.*` package. `EverythingCompactionStrategy` will simply compact all files.
+This is the strategy used by the user `compact` command. `SizeLimitCompactionStrategy` compacts files no bigger than the limit set in the property `table.majc.compaction.strategy.opts.sizeLimit`.

-TwoTierCompactionStrategy is a hybrid compaction strategy that supports two types of compression.
-If the total size of files being compacted is larger than table.majc.compaction.strategy.opts.file.large.compress.threshold than a larger compression type will be used.
-The larger compression type is specified in table.majc.compaction.strategy.opts.file.large.compress.type.
+`TwoTierCompactionStrategy` is a hybrid compaction strategy that supports two types of compression.
+If the total size of files being compacted is larger than `table.majc.compaction.strategy.opts.file.large.compress.threshold` than a larger compression type will be used.
+The larger compression type is specified in `table.majc.compaction.strategy.opts.file.large.compress.type`.
 Otherwise, the configured table compression will be used.
-To use this strategy with minor compactions set table.file.compress.type=snappy and set a different compress type in table.majc.compaction.strategy.opts.file.large.compress.type for larger files.
+To use this strategy with minor compactions set `table.file.compress.type=snappy` and set a different compress type in `table.majc.compaction.strategy.opts.file.large.compress.type` for larger files.

 ## Pre-splitting tables